-The Pilot Plant optimization program using the patented Search Direct Extraction Process has been successfully completed in March 2020.
+Search Minerals is advancing processing technology in a phased approach.
+An initial Pilot Plant optimization program using the patented Search Direct Extraction (DX) Process was successfully completed in March 2020.
 The program produced both a 58% REO mixed rare earth carbonate concentrate and a 99% pure mixed REO concentrate, which will provide Search with more options to refine our products into the individual oxides.
-The production of the carbonate and/or the mixed oxide concentrate samples can be obtained, from either the Foxtrot or Deep Fox material.
+The production of the mixed carbonate and/or the mixed oxide concentrate samples can be obtained from either the FOXTROT or DEEP FOX material.
 Search will continue to work with separation companies, refineries and potential off-take partners for further processing to high value separated rare earth oxides.